 Keep reading below (after the recipe how-to) for more information on any cauliflower risotto add-ins and recipe variations!

 How to Make Cauliflower Risotto

 - Prepare the ingredients: First, clean and chop the cauliflower (if using a raw cauliflower head) into florets.
+Learn the proper way in how to cut cauliflower.
 Then finely dice the onion, thinly slice the mushrooms, and mince the garlic.

 - Rice the cauliflower: Transfer the cauliflower florets to a large food processor and process into a rice consistency (it doesn’t have to be 100% even in size – a few larger chunks are okay).
 Transfer the cauliflower rice to a large bowl and set it aside.